 This paper builds on Fernandez-Corugedo and Muellbauer's idea of using data from mortgage lenders to construct a measure of credit conditions.
-However, we use a rather different procedure to extract our index, which is designed to capture changes in the terms on which external finance is available to households.
-Another contribution of our paper is to use micro data on households' expenditure aggregated at the birth cohort level to test for heterogeneity in the effects of external financing conditions on consumption.
+However, we use a rather different procedure to construct an index, which is designed to capture changes in the terms on which external finance is available to households.
+A further contribution of our paper is to use micro data on households' expenditure aggregated at the birth cohort level to test for heterogeneity in the effects of external financing conditions on consumption.

 The idea of using data on cohorts to study consumption was first exploited in Attanasio and Weber (1994 and 1995), and used also in Banks, Blundell and Tanner (1998) and Banks, Blundell and Brugiavini (2001).
+They report Euler equation estimates for the U.K. and the U.S. which are inconsistent with the permanent income hypothesis.

-2See Deaton (1992) and Browning and Lusardi (1996) for an overview.
+2See Deaton (1992) and Browning and Lusardi (1996) for overviews.